Why choose Fredonia's Music Industry Program?

 The Music Industry program at Fredonia prepares graduates for the diverse world of the entertainment industry.
 Through the Department of Applied Professional Studies within the School of Business, students earn a Bachelor of Science in Music Industry.
 Our program offers students a well-rounded education including elements of music, business administration, accounting, economics, and communications.
 It is not uncommon for our students to apply for a double-major or minor.
 With innovative classes specific to the Music Industry program, such as Contract Law, Copyright Law, Live Touring and Sound, Music Marketing and Promotion, and the very own student-run record label (HAIL!
 Fredonia Records), our students gain valuable knowledge and hands-on experience that cannot be simulated in a traditional academic class.
 Our students exit our program, feeling well-prepared and excited for their future in the entertainment industry.

-The music industry is full of opportunities, and with the right mentors, our faculty can give you the right tools and help guide you in the direction that you want to go.
+The music industry is full of opportunities, and we can provide the proper guidance needed to succeed.
 To learn more about the different opportunities, click the link below.

 HAIL!
 Fredonia Records is a non-traditional course at Fredonia that allows students to apply their knowledge of the Music Industry while supporting their local campus and community.
 This course gives students hands-on experience working directly with bands, as well as collaborating with foundations such as For Our Daughters and the Institute of Autism Research at Canisius College.
 While this is a student-run label, platinum-selling record producer and manager Armand Petri assists the class in applying their skills to the real world.